-A heuristic is a simple and efficient, hard-wired or learned mental rules and shortcuts that ease the cognitive effort involved in making judgment and decisions.
-These 'rule-of-thumb' strategies decrease the time it takes to make decisions and allow people to deal with the thousands of potential decision points they encounter every day.
+A heuristic is a simple and efficient, hard-wired or learned mental rule or shortcut that ease the cognitive effort involved in making judgment and decisions.
+Such 'rule-of-thumb' strategies decrease the time it takes to make decisions and allow people to deal with the thousands of potential decision points they encounter every day.
 Heuristics are in general helpful and accurate, but they can also lead to systematic mistakes aka cognitive biases.